English

 There is good evidence to suggest that children who read for pleasure daily perform better in reading tests than those who never do.
 We aim to encourage children to enjoy reading and to read a wide range of good quality literature.

 Each class has their own class library which contains a range of high quality literature.
-In Years 3 and 4, the books are banded to support children’s choice and ensure they are reading books which are appropriate for their reading age.
+In Year 3, the books are banded to support children’s choice and ensure they are reading books which are appropriate for their reading age.
 In Years 5 and 6, the books are separated into genres and children are supported to make appropriate choices and encouraged to read a wide range of authors and genres.
+In Year 4, there are both banded books and genre ordered books.
+This supports children's to choose a reading book which is appropriate for their level, and also supports them to transition into a genre organised library.

 For children needing further support with phonics, we use the Read Write Inc Phonics Fast Track catch-up programme.